-rde Reading Cinemas Priority 2 Monitor the local office market Action 2a Undertake annual monitoring of vacancies and rents of Rhodes and competing centres The current market in Rhodes appears not to support the employment growth projections outlined in the Eastern City district Plan.
-To ensure that Rhodes can best adapt to any future development scenario, an annual monitoring of vacancies and rents of both Rhodes and competing centres will provide an important time series of data to make longer term decisions about Rhodes' commercial future.
-Priority 3 Manage the delivery of new commercial floorspace Action 3a Hold off any additional commercial floorspace in the precinct as part of the Rhodes East Planned Precinct until there is clear market demand, demonstrated through a reduction in vacancy rates and increasing rents across the Peninsula While the supply-demand gap for office floorspace under a low growth scenario identifies a shortage of 92,000sqm by 2036, this is based on historical growth trends that do not align with current and expected market conditions.
+While the supply-demand gap for office floorspace under a low growth scenario identifies a shortage of 92,000sqm by 2036, this is based on historical growth trends that do not align with current and expected market conditions.
 There is currently estimated to be 10,000 of unlet floorspace in Rhodes, with an estimated 20,000sqm expected back onto the market in the coming years as tenants move out.
 Additionally, the Rhodes East Planned Precinct identifies a minimum of 40,000sqm of additional commercial floorspace in the Station Gateway East Precinct.
-The delivery of additional floorspace while vacancies are high will likely
+The delivery of additional floorspace while vacancies are high will likely further erode rents in Rhodes and lead to a perception of high vacancy rates.
+This is not conducive to attracting businesses, particularly in a competitive surrounding market.

-Action 3b Consider the delivery of new commercial floorspace over the long term, based on the outcomes of Actions 2a and 3a, in a coordinated way, considering both the HP site and/or the proposed DPE commercial development as the providers of this floorspace There may be a need for additional commercial floorspace if Canada Bay is to meet its baseline employment target set out in the District Plan.
+There may be a need for additional commercial floorspace if Canada Bay is to meet its baseline employment target set out in the District Plan.
 The amount will depend on future employment growth, the type of business and the desirability of Rhodes.
 Combined, these will drive the job density of the centre.
+This would be demonstrated through a reduction in vacancy rates and increasing rents across the Peninsula.

 Certain commercial centres are attractive to businesses to the extent that they would sacrifice floorspace for location.
 In these instances, the jobs to floorspace ratio reduces (i.e. there is less floorspace per employee).
 Rhodes could potentially meet the component of its employment target that is likely to come from office demand with its current floorspace provision if the businesses locating here see value in reducing the job to floorspace ratios from currently observed levels (approximately 21sqm per job) to 13sqm per job.
-While this is a significant change, it is well within the range observed in other commercial centres.
+While this is a significant change from the current level, which is around average for Sydney, it is well within the range observed in other highly-functioning commercial centres.

 If, however, businesses value space and do not want to compress their office size, then in order to meet the 2036 jobs 'target' AND keep current floorspace to job ratios would require approximately 100,000sqm of additional floorspace.
 This does not consider the existing vacant supply.
 In practice, if demand for Rhodes floorspace increases, there is likely to be a need for some additional commercial floorspace however it is difficult to specify how much floorspace would likely to be needed and when.
 This Action is therefore closely linked with the outcomes of Actions 2a and 3a.

+Action 3b

-Action 3c Require no net loss of commercial floorspace on the HP site as part of any redevelopment, with commercial floorspace separated from any other potential future uses to ensure flexibility in precinct growth The HP site currently provides an estimated 14,700 sqm of commercial floorspace.
+Require no net loss of commercial floorspace on the HP site as part of any redevelopment, with commercial floorspace separated from any other potential future uses to ensure flexibility in precinct growth

+The HP site currently provides an estimated 14,700 sqm of commercial floorspace.
 At a minimum this should be retained (and is likely to be done due to HP intending to remain on site).
 The separation of commercial and non-commercial on site (if approved) will provide the greatest flexibility for future commercial intensification.

+Action 3c

-Action 3d Cluster any future commercial floorspace together to present a clear commercial core adjacent Rhode Station A commercial centre benefits from a clustering of development.
+Cluster any future commercial floorspace together to present a clear commercial core adjacent Rhodes Station

+A commercial centre benefits from a clustering of development.
 This increases the opportunity for knowledge spillovers (a driving principle of agglomeration benefits) as well as ensuring efficient provision of infrastructure, such as car parking, and services, such as retail, end of trip facilities etc.